Kashif-Saleem-Ghuman/LeaderBoard-by-Kashif/README.md

 - Create a local directory that you want to clone the repository.

-- On the terminal navigate to the folder you created and run this command: git clone https://github.com/Kashif-Saleem-Ghuman/To-do-list-by-Kashif.git
+- On the terminal navigate to the folder you created and run this command: git clone https://github.com/Kashif-Saleem-Ghuman/LeaderBoard-by-Kashif.git

-- Now navigate to the repository folder using command prompt cd To-do-list-by-Kashif.
+- Now navigate to the repository folder using command prompt cd LeaderBoard-by-Kashif.

 - Make sure to intall linters using this link: https://github.com/microverseinc/linters-config.